QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 * [Bridge](structure/bridge.md):
   interact with interfaces rather than concrete implementations
 * [Decorator](structure/decorator.md):
-  wrapper of a class to change a part of it, alternative to inheritance.
+  wrap a class, alternative to inheritance.
 * [Flyweight](structure/flyweight.md):
   if you got a lot of objects (like bullets in a game) then you may use the flyweight.